 On the other side, wasp’s length is less than 1” which is smaller in comparison to hornets.
 One thing they do differently to hornets is that their nest is not just restricted to being aerial, they can form nest on ground level also.

 They are a lot less aggressive than hornets, consequently frequency and sharpness of sting is less than hornets.

 If taking size into consideration, ground hornets are extremely imposing, measuring the length of about 0.5 inches, and at times even more than that.
 Hornets are also called “Yellow Jacket”.

-These nests from are normally inaccessible and very difficult to remove.
-There is a school of thought who believes that these hornets should be leave alone until and unless they become capable enough to threat you.
+These nests are normally inaccessible and very difficult to remove.
+There is a school of thought who believes that these hornets should be left alone until and unless they become capable enough to threaten you.